-Digital is the buzz word in the internet age.
+Digital is the buzz word in the digital age.
 Digital copies of books and ebook readers are the growing segment of the publishing industry.
-As a result, our company has invested in more ebook titles and digital distribution methods.
+As a result, our company has recently invested in more ebook titles and digital distribution methods.
+Audio books are also in demand!

 However, readers can feel isolated by the internet and crave contact with other readers.
-Book club members may buy online but they want to discuss the books with others face to face not on Twitter or Facebook.
+Book club members might buy online but they want to discuss the books with others face to face not on Twitter or Facebook.
 One way we can support our marketing of print media is to collaborate with book clubs or reading groups to encourage readers to not only read our books but also foster a love for the print media.

 We need to find ways to promote both our print and electronic media through book clubs.
 There are advantages for both the publisher as well as the brick-and-mortar bookstores: